irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 **Header** is a persistent component that appears at the top of every page.
 It contains the following elements:

-- Logo: Our company logo is placed prominently in the header, typically in the top left corner.
+- **Logo**: Our company logo is placed prominently in the header, typically in the top left corner.
 Clicking the logo will always redirect users to the homepage.
-- Search bar: Central to the header is a search bar that allows users to search for products by entering keywords.
+- **Search bar**: Central to the header is a search bar that allows users to search for products by entering keywords.
 Additionally, users have the option to filter their search by categories to refine their results.
-- Sign in/Sign up Links: To the right of the search bar, users can find links to 'sign-in' or 'sign-up'.
+- **Sign in/Sign up Links**: To the right of the search bar, users can find links to 'sign-in' or 'sign-up'.
 These are provided for easy navigation to authentication pages for user account management.
-- Cart Icon: An icon representing the shopping cart is also present.
+- **Cart Icon**: An icon representing the shopping cart is also present.
 This icon displays a count of the number of products currently in the user's cart, offering users a quick view of their potential purchases.

 **Body** is the central part of each page and is dynamic.
 Its layout and content will change to align with the specific purpose of the page.
 For instance, the body on the product details page will contain images and descriptions of products, while on the checkout page, it will display a form for payment information.